hackoregon/openelections-lambdas/README.md

-# oae-orestar-scraper
+# OAE Lambdas
+This repo is the home of all Open and Accountable Elections lambdas.
+The current list of lambdas includes:
+- orestarScraper (cron job)

+## Background
-Base template for serverless framework with typescript, eslint and jest preconfigured
+This is a template for the Serverless Framework with typescript, eslint and jest.

-This repository comes pre-configured with some common tools and configuration for working serverless frameowrk and Typescript with AWS.
+This repository has common tools and configuration for working The Serverless Framework and Typescript with AWS.

-A full breakdown of this setup can be found [here](https://medium.com/@Michael_Timbs/getting-started-with-aws-serverless-typescript-8c172ccfec41)
+Largely based of the repo [here](https://medium.com/@Michael_Timbs/getting-started-with-aws-serverless-typescript-8c172ccfec41).

-## Serverless Plugins
+### Serverless Plugins
 - serverless-iam-roles-per-function
 - serverless-offline

-### Lambda PowerTools
+#### Lambda PowerTools
 - @dazn/lambda-powertools-cloudwatchevents-client
 - @dazn/lambda-powertools-correlation-ids
 - @dazn/lambda-powertools-logger
 - @dazn/lambda-powertools-pattern-basic
 - @dazn/lambda-powertools-lambda-client

-### Linting
+#### Linting
 - eslint
 - eslint-config-airbnb-base
 - typescript-eslint